o7q/MediaDownloader/README.md

 ---

 # Overview
-MediaDownloader is a GUI-wrapper for yt-dlp that autoconfigures scripts for it based on user settings.\
+MediaDownloader is a GUI-wrapper for yt-dlp that auto-configures scripts based on user settings.\
 FFmpeg is then used for further media processing if needed.

 ### **Powered by**